G-Core/product-documentation/documentation/account-settings/account-profile-settings.md

 <alert-element type="tip" title="Tip">

-To check the settings related to your individual user account, check <a href="https://gcore.com/docs/account-settings/your-profile-setting" target="_blank">Yout profile</a> settings.
+To check the settings related to your individual user account, check <a href="https://gcore.com/docs/account-settings/your-profile-settings" target="_blank">Your profile</a> settings.

 </alert-element>